sinclairzx81/typescript-bundle/readme.md

 and should import the other modules you want to include in the compilation.
 - the index.ts is responsible for exporting objects to the page.
 Only exports on this module are publically accessible, all exported variables in other modules are private.
-- The exports on index.ts are written to the ```--globalNamespace``` variable name given at the command line.
+- The exports on index.ts are written to the ```--exportAs``` variable name given at the command line.
 If no global namespace is given, the modules are wrapped within a closure and inaccessble to the page.
 - typescript-bundle ignores ```--outFile, --outDir and ---module``` compiler options.
 Internally, these options are set to ```--module amd``` and ```--outFile [bundle.js]``` where bundle.js is provided as the second argument at the command line.